AndyR015/ITCS2530-Programming-Assignments/README.md

 I personally like to stay organized which extends to many parts of my everyday life.
 I also plan on making something out of it too, like a program to catalog and write down descriptions of certain things and or topics.

-Since I tend to forget things, why not search less on google by having what you need at a click of a buton.